rcnfinance/rcn-docs/docs/request-loan.md

 ### Borrower

-The borrower is the Ethereum address that is going to receive the tokens of the lending, this field can be set to any address, but if the borrower is not the requester, the loan is considered not-approved and must be approved before filled.
-See [Approbation](#Approbation).
+The borrower is the Ethereum address that is going to receive the tokens of the lending, this field can be set to any address, but if the borrower is not the requester, the loan is considered not-approved and must be approved by the borrower before filled.
+See [Approval](#Approval).

 ### Salt